U.S. will immediately resume Mexican avocado imports, USDA says | Headlines

 - United States

-The United States on Friday dropped a ban on imports of avocados from the Mexico state of Michoacan and restarted an agricultural inspection program it had halted out of concern for the safety of U.S. workers.
+The United States on Friday ended a ban on imports of avocados from Mexico's Michoacan state and restarted an agricultural inspection program it had halted out of concern for the safety of U.S. workers.

-In its announcement, the U.S. Agriculture Department said imports could resume immediately.
+In its announcement, the U.S. Department of Agriculture (USDA) said imports could resume immediately.
 The United States had paused its inspection program on Feb.
-11 after employees were verbally threatened.
+11 after U.S. inspectors were verbally threatened.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)